-We give you the travel cot, the portable crib, the basket bed … here are all the latest and all the best products on the market which allow you to travel light even though you’re now packing an extra person.
+We give you the travel cot, the portable crib, and the basket bed … here are all the latest and the best products on the market which allow you to travel light even though you’re now packing an extra person.

 How to buy the best travel cot

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 First off, you might be surprised to find out that travel cots aren’t just for travel.
 If you’re stuck for space at home, regularly splitting time between two places, want a safe place to keep them corralled while you pop off for a second (see above), or like to have a spare for friends’ babies when they pop round for a coffee (the friend, that is, not the baby), a travel cot is a sensible solution.

 But when it does come to travel, having your own portable cot means that you needn’t worry about whether that Airbnb has all the necessaries or that hotel webpage is up to date, and it also gives baby a familiar place to sleep, eliminating one more reason for them to get lairy while you’re on the road.

 And it’s what you’ll be using it for that’ll mostly dictate the type of travel crib you want.